<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 Metrics in call centres measure all aspects of the interaction between agents and customers.
 They track the time, responsiveness, and resolution of calls with measurable data that can be compared across departments and throughout time.

 It should be stressed that only some metrics are applicable in all scenarios.
-For example, inbound call centre KPIs may differ from KPI call centre outbound ones.
+For example, inbound call centre KPIs may differ from outbound ones.

 How Is Call Centre Efficiency Measured?

-Once the respective goals have been set, KPIs will show whether a company is achieving them or what remains to be done.
+Once the respective goals have been set, KPIs will show whether a company is achieving them or what needs to be done.

 Metrics and call centre KPIs can tell you how well your call centre performs.
 When you measure metrics, you can analyse them to evaluate the call centre's productivity and efficiency.